mneumegen/cause-jekyll-template/README.md

 [Google Analytics](https://www.google.com/analytics/) is a third party website analytics tool.
 To install:
 1. Add your Google Analytics key to `_config.yml`
-2. Run your site in production `JEKYLL_ENV=production`
+2. Run your site in production `JEKYLL_ENV=production`.
+This is the default in CloudCannon and GitHub Pages.

 ## Donorbox

 [Donorbox](https://donorbox.org/) is a third party embeddable donation form for websites.
 To install:

 1. Set up a campaign on Donorbox
-2. Copy the embed code for the Dashboard screen
+2. Copy the embed code from the Dashboard screen
 3. Paste it into `donation_embed` in the `index.html` front matter

 ## Mailchimp